rchapman2000/COVID-WasteWater-NE/README.md

 # COVID-WasteWater-NE
 The purpose of this repository is to house scripts for the automation of SARS-CoV-2 wastewater surveillance processing in Nebraska.
 Specifically, the anlaysis presented was tested and used on illumina sequencing data produced using the IDT [xGen SARS-CoV-2 Sgene amplicon sequencing panel](https://www.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-amplicon-sequencing/predesigned-amplicon-panels/sars-cov-2-amp-panel#product-details) (previously produced by Swift BioSciences) as this is a cheaper and scalable alternative to whole-genome sequencing of wastewater.

 The tool present in this repository, **Wastewater Tools**, contains a set of bioinformatics scripts related to the processing of wastewater data.
 The intended analysis makes use of the existing tool [Freyja](https://github.com/andersen-lab/Freyja) ([Karthikeyan et al., 2022](https://www.nature.com/articles/s41586-022-05049-6)).
-Since Freyja was developed for whole-genome sequencing, our scripts and pipeline adapt this approach for targetted sequencing of the S-gene.
+Since Freyja was developed for whole-genome sequencing, our scripts and pipeline adapt this approach for targeted sequencing of the S-gene.

 Additionally, the utility of our scripts comes from the incremental nature of the output.
 By this, we mean that newly run data can be combined with previously run data, making it easier to continuously monitor wastewater data.
 One issue with this is that new SARS-CoV-2 lineages are constantly being discovered and other tools would require data to be *re-run* each time new lineages are added.
 Our pipeline circumvents this issue through its use of a 'sublineage-map' data structure.
-The utility of this datastructure is explained further in teh [Sublineage Map Section](#sublineage-map)
+The utility of this data structure is explained further in teh [Sublineage Map Section](#sublineage-map)

 To accomplish this our pipeline creates a tree data structure containing SARS-CoV-2 lineages, making use of data from the [Pango Lineages Github](https://github.com/cov-lineages/pango-designation) and [Nextstrain's Clade Scheme Github](https://github.com/nextstrain/ncov-clades-schema) including:
 - [Lineage Designation List](https://github.com/cov-lineages/pango-designation/blob/master/lineage_notes.txt)